10 Best Adjustable Dumbbells Reviewed and Compared

-The addition of a base for switching weights makes this set of dumbbells more difficult to transport.
-This base is also necessary for the adjustable dumbbells to function properly so it’s very important to avoid losing it in transit.
+The addition of a base for switching weights makes this set more difficult to transport.
+This base is also necessary for them to function properly so it’s very important to avoid losing it in transit.

 The Bowflex SelectTech 552’s are the most popular set of adjustable dumbbells on the market.
 Among those who own a pair, the general consensus is overwhelmingly positive with near-perfect scores across the board.
 The high price is prohibitive to many buyers, however, which is why it doesn't quite get our top score.

-The PowerBlock Sport set of adjustable dumbbells are ugly looking, to put it frankly.
-However, the function of these weights is much better, functioning almost identically to the removable pins found on weight machines in a gym.
+The PowerBlock Sport set is ugly looking, to put it frankly.
+However, the function of these weights is very good, functioning almost identically to the removable pins found on weight machines in a gym.
 Its construction is expertly balanced as well, making these some of the best entry-level weights for beginning lifters.

 The handles of these weights are rubberized which make them easier on the hands.
-This is a great feature for anyone looking to start lifting weights but doesn’t want to develop callouses.
+This is a great feature for anyone looking to start lifting weights who don’t want to develop callouses.